lade6501/Upload_Dwonload/README.md

-# course-frontend
+# upload_download

-This is the frontend repo of course project where people can expoler differnet courses and enroll to those coursese.
+This is the frontend repo of upload_download project where I'm trying to learn how we can upload and download files from database using node js api's and react as frontend.
-I'm using Vite+React framework to build frontend and then running it on docker container.
+I'm using Vite+React framework to build frontend
-For backed I'm using NodeJs and for database using mongodb both running  on docker container.
+For backed I'm using NodeJs and for database using mongodb atlas

-View backend repo here https://github.com/lade6501/course-backend
+View backend repo here soon to be created

 # Some of the core features

-  * View courses
+- View Files
-  * Enroll to course
-  * Login
-  * Profile modification
+- Upload Files
+- Download Files

 # Features to be added in near future

-  * ~~Password check~~
-  * Email verification
-  * Ability to watch courses
+- Filter base on size
+- Filter base on file type